CS-1400/CS-1400.github.io/index.md

 ### About

-sdfsdfsdf
+I created this site as a quick programming reference for my students as they complete my coursework.
+It is not an exhaustive Python tutorial, nor is it a replacement for our approved textbook.

 ### Navigation

-On the navigation menu to the left, you'll find sections organized by programming topic.
+On the navigation menu to the left, you'll find programming topics organized into sections.
 You can also use the search bar on the top navigation menu.

 ### Student Links
 1. [Python Tutor](): An excellent visual debugger that lets you step through your program one line at a time.
 You can see exactly what is happening in memory, allowing you quickly identify and fix logic errors.